 If you have the time and ability to shop around, it’s best to compare interest rates at a variety of financial institutions.
 Depending on your credit history and the terms you qualify for, you may be able to get a better loan elsewhere.
 Keep in mind that if you’re interested in buying a vehicle that’s older than 10 years, or has more than 120,000 miles, you won’t be able to finance through Ally.

 Ally also offers a balloon-payment financing product called Ally Balloon Advantage, which offers a fixed annual percentage rate.
 This allows you to have lower monthly payments in exchange for owing a larger payment at the end of the contract (the balloon payment).
-This could be a good option if you’re managing your monthly cash flow well, but it can be a tricky option so you’ll want to consider it carefully.
+This could be a good option if you manage your monthly cash flow well — but if cash management is something you struggle with, balloon payments can be tricky.
+Also keep in mind that Ally Balloon advantage is not available in all states or for all makes and models.

 Finally, if you’d like the option to pay down your auto purchase faster by making additional payments toward your loan principal, Ally isn’t a good option, because it doesn’t allow principal-only payments.